How to pay your fees

 The preferred payment method for the undergraduate admission deposit is by credit card on the Student Information System under "My admission to SFU" and "view and pay my fees."

-For Summer 2013: the admission deposit will be $250 for Canadian students; $750 for International students.
+The admission deposit is $250 for Canadian students; $750 for International students.

 Outstanding fees on your student account must be paid by the due date of each term (second Friday of the term).
 You will be assessed a late fee penalty on the outstanding overdue balance on your account.
 The rate is 2% per month (18% per annum).